needle-mirror/com.unity.sentis/Documentation~/read-output-async.md

 ```

-Note:
+!!! note "Note"

     You can also avoid a Tensor data mutation to a CPU tensor that `CompleteOperationsAndDownload` does.
 For that, simply call `tensor.dataOnBackend.Download<T>()` to get the data directly.
 This will keep the `tensor.dataOnDevice` on the given backend but you will have a CPU copy of it.
 Be careful with synchronization issues if you re-run a worker, you will need to issue a new download request.

 Refer to the `Read output asynchronously` example in the [sample scripts](package-samples.md) for an example.